 It’s important to use a good Middle Eastern tahini.
-A good tahini is a tahini that is made in an old-fashion way, where the sesame seeds are stone-ground.
+A good tahini is made in an old-fashion way, which when the sesame seeds are stone-ground.

 For the hummus

-- 1 large turnip or celeriac or parsley root - diced
+- 1 large parsnip or celeriac or parsley root - diced

 - ¼ cup tahini butter